rust-embedded/discovery/microbit/src/07-uart/send-a-single-byte.md

 [`embedded_hal::serial`]: https://docs.rs/embedded-hal/0.2.6/embedded_hal/serial/index.html

-Apart from those differences, the initialization procedures for the UART and the UARTE are quite similar so we'll discuss the initilization of just UARTE.
+Apart from those differences, the initialization procedures for the UART and the UARTE are quite similar so we'll discuss the initialization of just UARTE.
 The UARTE is initialized with this piece of code:
 ```rs
 uarte::Uarte::new(
     board.UARTE0,